Applicability of spatial early warning signals to complex network dynamics: Methods

 \subsection{Dynamics}

-We used the following four stochastic dynamic models on networks: a coupled double-well model, a model of mutualistic species interactions, a susceptible-infectious-susceptible (SIS) model, and a gene-regulatory model.
-For the coupled double-well, mutualistic species, and gene-regulatory dynamic models, we consider two control parameters: the strength of coupling between nodes, $D\geq0$, and a stress parameter, $u$, which can exert negative ($u<0$) or positive ($u>0$) stress uniformly on all nodes.
+We used the following four stochastic dynamics models on networks: a coupled double-well model, a model of mutualistic species interactions, a susceptible-infectious-susceptible (SIS) model, and a gene-regulatory model.
+For the coupled double-well, mutualistic species, and gene-regulatory dynamics models, we consider two control parameters: the strength of coupling between nodes, $D\geq0$, and a stress parameter, $u$, which can exert negative ($u<0$) or positive ($u>0$) stress uniformly on all nodes.
 For the SIS model, we only consider $D$, which is more conventionally known as the infection rate, as the sole control parameter because the concept of a uniform stress is not realistic for the SIS model.
 The matrix $A = (A_{ij})$ is the adjacency matrix of the network.
 We assume that the network is connected, undirected, and unweighted.
 Each dynamics is simulated with Gaussian noise $\xi_i$ with noise strength $\sigma$.
+The noise applied to different nodes is assumed to be independent of each other.

 A coupled double-well model on networks is given by \cite{kouvaris2012}

 where $x_i$ is the dynamical state of the $i$th node and represents a numeric attribute, such as the species population size or amount of tree cover; $r_1 < r_2 < r_3$ are parameters which, in the absence of noise and coupling, set the positions of the equilibria; $N$ is the number of nodes.
 The coupled double-well dynamics has been used for modeling various phenomena, including human social movements \cite{brummitt2015}, interacting biological species \cite{lever2020}, and connected climate regions \cite{wunderling2022}.
 In the absence of coupling and noise, there are two stable equilibria: a lower equilibrium at $x_i = r_1$ and an upper equilibrium at $x_i = r_3$.
 We set $r_1=1$, $r_2=3$, $r_3=5$, $D=0.05$ (if the control parameter is $u$), $u=0$ (if the control parameter is $D$), and $\sigma=0.1$.
 Exceptions to parameter values are provided in the supplementary material.
 We initialize this model in either the lower state with $x_i= r_1 = 1$ $\forall i$ or the upper state with $x_i = r_3 = 5$ $\forall i$.
 We consider an $i$th node to be in the lower state if $x_i < r_2$ and in the upper state otherwise.